Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 This part assumes you have access to a functional ROS workspace.
 If you do not yet have a working ROS setup, refer to the [Resources](#resources) section below to get started.

+If you're new to ROS, check out the [Start Guide](http://wiki.ros.org/ROS/StartGuide) on the ROS Wiki to get started.

 Steps covered in this tutorial include creating a TCP connection between Unity and ROS, generating C# scripts from a ROS message, and publishing and subscribing to a ROS Topic.
 These steps are adapted from the [ROS–Unity Integration Tutorials](../ros_unity_integration/README.md).

 **Table of Contents**